 Château de La Brède, Bordeaux

-Castle in Bordeaux
+Castle near Bordeaux

 Surrounded by broad, water-filled moats and set within a tranquil English-style park, the Château de La Brède is one of the top attractions in La Brède for travellers seeking a blend of medieval architecture and Enlightenment history.
 Just 20 kilometres south of Bordeaux, the castle offers a serene escape into the rural countryside, where Gothic stone walls and leafy gardens frame the world that shaped Montesquieu's groundbreaking ideas.
 Its setting alone makes it a highlight of any walking tour of La Brède, drawing visitors who want to see both the philosopher's home and the timeless landscapes that inspired him.